BootstrapCMS/Navigation/README.md

 Please check the system requirements before installing Laravel Navigation.

-To get the latest version of Laravel Navigation, simply require `"graham-campbell/navigation": "0.3.*@alpha"` in your `composer.json` file.
+To get the latest version of Laravel Navigation, simply require `"graham-campbell/navigation": "~0.4"` in your `composer.json` file.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-You will need to register the [Laravel HTMLMin](https://github.com/GrahamCampbell/Laravel-HTMLMin) service provider before you attempt to load the Laravel Navigation service provider.
-Open up `app/config/app.php` and add the following to the `providers` key.

-* `'GrahamCampbell\HTMLMin\HTMLMinServiceProvider'`

 Once Laravel Navigation is installed, you need to register the service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.